-For Fall 2006, the tuition and general fee for full-time students in the School of Marine Science is \$4,707 per semester for residents of Virginia and \$11,119 per semester for non-residents.
+For Fall 2007, the tuition and general fee for full-time students in the School of Marine Science is \$4,900 per semester for residents of Virginia and \$11,507 per semester for non-residents.

-Special Note: All incoming students registered for nine hours or more in 500-level courses or above, or for twelve hours or more at any level, are considered full-time students and charged the full-time rates unless qualified to be a Research Graduate Student.
+Special Note: All incoming students registered for nine hours or more in 500-level courses or above, or for twelve hours or more at any level, are considered full-time students and charged the full-time rates unless qualified for Research Graduate Student Status.